 Yamazaki added that while acknowledging history is crucial, it’s always important to keep moving forward, and to not let any traditional values hold one back:

 “I think we always have to acknowledge things that have built Japan, but also the understanding we don’t have to keep doing that.
 I think that’s also something I tried to explore in the film, because I think society is struggling with that, trying to figure out what things to keep and what things to change, as Sasaki said so well in the film.”

 In addition to these thoughts, Yamazaki gave her ideas for a possible future documentary project on Ichiro, her experiences with Mizutani’s family and loved ones and the sheer emotion she felt once the teams she had followed for so long were finally eliminated.
-For these discussions and more, check out the full transcript of the call on our Japanese Baseball Blog, or watch the full call for yourself on our YouTube channel!

 In the final “Chatter Up!” of a wild, crazy year, Yamazaki was a wonderful guest who presented amazing observations on Japanese Baseball and the country as a whole.
 Hopefully we can have a lot more of these discussions, whether virtual or in person, very soon.